 Improving Efficiency in Upstream Process Development

 The time required to develop and produce a new molecule and put it in the hands of patients is an important consideration in the drug development process.
-Utilization of novel tools, such as high-throughput systems and modeling allow for increased and more targeted development, ultimately reducing timelines and costs.
+The utilization of novel tools, such as high-throughput systems and modeling allows for increased and more targeted development, ultimately reducing timelines and costs.
 Here, we demonstrate the application and impact of these tools on major activities in upstream process development.

 Presented by Jackie Gonzalez, Senior Upstream Development Engineer at Takeda

 Jackie Gonzalez is an upstream process engineer at Takeda Pharmaceuticals focusing on media development and high-throughput technologies.
 She holds a B.S. in chemical engineering from Cornell University and a Ph.D. in chemical engineering from the University of Delaware.
 Her previous experience focused on metabolic modeling and application of C-metabolic flux analysis in bacteria and CHO cells for optimization of cell culture processes.